oguz-duman/gui-based-image-processing-with-opencv/README.md

     }
     ```

-2. **Create a new class in `toolboxes.py`:**
+2. **Create the Toolbox**
+    Create a new module `YourMethodBox.py` inside the `app/toolboxes/` directory.
-    Define a class that inherits from DraggableToolbox.
-Use the same class name you provided in the `TOOLBOXES` list.
+    Define a class with the same name you used in the CLASS field above.
+This class must inherit from DraggableToolbox.
 Use the following structure:

     ```python
+    from app.toolbox_bases import DraggableToolbox
+    from app import processors
+    import constants

     class YourMethodBox(DraggableToolbox):
         def __init__(self):
             super().__init__(constants.TOOLBOXES['YOUR_METHOD']['NAME'])

             # Insert your UI components here, for example:
-            # self.brightness_slider = self.insert_slider(heading="Brightness", minValue=-100, maxValue=100)
+            self.brightness_slider = self.insert_slider(heading="Brightness", minValue=-100, maxValue=100)

         def execute(self, imageBGRA, mask):
             # Apply your image processing logic here, For example:
-            # imageBGRA = self.adjust_brightness(imageBGRA, self.brightness_slider[0].value(), mask)
+            imageBGRA = processors.adjust_brightness(imageBGRA, self.brightness_slider[0].value(), mask=mask)

             return imageBGRA
     ```

-3. **Use predefined UI components:**
-   You can directly use predefined UI components (e.g., sliders, switches, buttons) via `self.` in your toolbox class.
-   To see the available options, check the `ui_components.py` file.

-4. **Use predefined image processing methods:**
-   You can directly use predefined image processing functions.
-   To explore them, check the `processor.py` file and call the methods via `self.`.

-5. **Create your own UI components:**
-    You can Also create your custom UI components.
-    To ensure proper state management (e.g., auto-update when a value changes), define your custom UI components **as methods inside the `UiComponents` class in `ui_components.py`**, rather than directly in the toolbox class.
-Use the following method structure:
+    Don't forget to import your toolbox in `app/toolboxes/__init__.py`:

     ```python
+    from .YourMethodBox import YourMethodBox
+    ```

+4. **Add GUI Components:**
+    You have two options for adding GUI elements:
+    - Use predefined GUI components.
+    These are defined in `gui/gui_components.py`.
+Simply call them in your toolbox.
+For example:

+       ```python
+        self.brightness_slider = self.insert_slider(heading="Brightness", minValue=-100, maxValue=100)
+        ```
+    - Create Custom GUI components.
+        Define new components as methods inside the UiComponents class in `gui/gui_components.py`.
+Here's a template:

+        ```python
-    def your_ui_component(self, parent=None):
+        def your_gui_component(self, parent=None):

             # Keep this line unchanged to ensure the component is added to the correct parent widget.
             parent = self.parent_widget if parent is None else parent

-        # Create your UI component here, for example:
+            # Create your GUI component here, for example:
             component = QCheckBox("heading")

             # Make sure you have the following two lines for component to work correctly:
             component.stateChanged.connect(self.on_change)
             parent.addWidget(component)

             return component
         ```

-6. **Create your own processing methods:**
-    If you need to implement custom image processing logic, define them **as methods inside the `Processors` class in `processors.py`** to
-    be able to use the helper methods and keep the code organized.
-You can use the following method structure:
+        Then you can simply call the created GUI component in your toolbox:
         ```python
+        self.your_component = self.insert_your_gui_component()
+        ```

+6. **Add Image Processing Logic**
+    You have two options for adding Image Processing Logic:
+    - Use existing methods from `app/processors/` directory:

+      ```python
+        from app import processors
+        image = processors.some_method(image)
+        ```
+    - Or define a new method as a separate module inside `app/processors/`.
+Here's a basic structure:

+      ```python
         def your_method(self, imageBGRA):

             # implement your image processing logic here, for example:

-        # imageHSVA = self.bgra2hsva_transform(imageBGRA)
+            imageHSVA = self.bgra2hsva_transform(imageBGRA)
-        # brightened = cv2.add(imageHSVA[:, :, 2], value)
+            brightened = cv2.add(imageHSVA[:, :, 2], value)
-        # imageBGRA = self.hsva2bgra_transform(imageHSVA)
+            imageBGRA = self.hsva2bgra_transform(imageHSVA)

             return imageBGRA
         ```
 ---
 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.